-Jennifer is a prominent vocal advocate for policies and recommendations to achieve a more efficient CA-US border.
+Jennifer is a prominent vocal educator for policies and recommendations to achieve a more efficient CA-US border.
 Working with stakeholder partners and CA-US officials Jennifer continues to work to raise awareness of, and bring pragmatism to, border and security issues impeding North American competitiveness.
 Jennifer’s experience has touched on all things border from the impact of shifting trade and tourism patterns to the commercial process of import, export, and transport of cargo, passengers and people.
 Jennifer’s knowledge goes beyond border programs such as FAST and AEO Trusted Trader programs, harmonization of North American requirements, pre-inspection and pre-clearance initiatives, infrastructure issues and border wait times, emergency management planning, and highly complex immigration, tax and cabotage law and extends to Canada’s role in international trade and the affect the CA-US relationship has on North America’s ability to compete globally.

 Prior to starting with NASCO, Jennifer was Vice President Trade and Security for the Ontario Trucking Association and the Canadian Trucking Alliance, the respective provincial and national voice for Canadian private and for-hire trucking firms.
 Jennifer continues to work as the Director Regulatory Affairs for Ontario Motor Coach Association and Motor Coach Canada, the provincial and national voice of the motor coach industry.